 The key switch, used to start and shut off the engine, has 3 positions: OFF, RUN, and START (Figure 5).

-Throttle Control
+Throttle/Choke Control

-The throttle controls the engine speed, and it has a continuous-variable setting from the SLOW to FAST position (Figure 5).
+The throttle and choke controls are combined into 1 control lever.
+The throttle controls the engine speed and has a continuous-variable setting from SLOW to FAST (Figure 5).